noxeee/notion-rich-presence/README.md

-# notion-rich-presence
+# Notion Rich Presence in Discord

+#discord-rpc #notion

-This is going to create a rich presence in discord for when you're in notion.
+This is going to create a rich presence in discord for when you're editing your pages in notion.

+## Requirements
+* node.js

+## How to run it

+1. Clone the repository
+2. Run `node index.js`